Hennepin County Conciliation Court

 Suspend Debtor's Driver's License

 If your judgment involves property damage from an automobile accident with an uninsured driver, you may try to get the debtor’s driver’s license suspended until the judgment is paid.
 Many people are willing to pay what they owe if they risk losing their license.
 Once the judgment has been final for 30 days, you can file the proper paperwork with the District Court asking the Commissioner of Public Safety to suspend the debtor's drivers license.
-To see if the debtor has a motor vehicle registered in his or her name, call the MN Driver and Vehicle Services at (651) 296-6911.
+To see if the debtor has a motor vehicle registered in their name, contact the MN Driver and Vehicle Services.

 Judgments Office